 I'm a storyteller, plain and simple.
 I write stories for print and digital consumer publications and help community nonprofits and small businesses tell their tales to reach and engage with current and future supporters.

-I can't wait to see what the next decade has in store...
+I can't wait to see what the next 15 years have in store...

 Team members at Mass General’s Neurological Clinical Research Institute (NCRI) are confident that big data can lead to big results and huge gains in clinical research.

 If you’re in Mills River and want to talk dairy farming, you go see S.O.B.
 But don’t be alarmed: Sweet Ol’ Bradley is the locals’ name for Bradley Johnston, a third-generation farmer who knows the industry inside and out.